 Engadget earns more than $5.5 million a month, with advertising as its main source of income generation.
 Over the last 14 years, it has established itself as an expert by publishing first-rate content in the form of articles and videos.
 In 2010, Engadget was also ranked as one of the top blogs by Time magazine.

 Its sections include gaming, entertainment, gadget reviews, as well as news and events from around the world, attracting traffic of over 47 million in a month!

 Rand Fishkin: Moz

-Founded by Rand Fishkin as a SaaS company providing marketing analytics tools and subscriptions, Moz is now a fully featured online blog providing its readers’ all-inclusive information on search engine optimization and digital marketing.
+Founded by Rand Fishkin as a SaaS company providing marketing analytics tools and subscriptions, Moz is now a fully-featured online blog providing its readers’ all-inclusive information on search engine optimization and digital marketing.
 It generates its income from the tools and services it offers its users, including keyword research, site audits, rank tracking and more.

-Its blog covers everything about search engine and online marketing and has articles from the industry’s top professionals.
+Its blog covers everything about search engines and online marketing and has articles from the industry’s top professionals.
 Earning over $4.5 million in monthly revenue through its blog and SaaS subscriptions, Moz receives more than 6 million traffic hits in a month.

-Having raised multiple rounds of funding, including $1.1 million in 2007 in series A, $18 million in 2012, and $10 million in 2016 by the Foundry Group, Moz has established itself as the one-stop shop for all marketers looking for sophisticated tools as well and quality information about search engine marketing.
+Having raised multiple rounds of funding, including $1.1 million in 2007 in series A, $18 million in 2012, and $10 million in 2016 by the Foundry Group, Moz has established itself as the one-stop-shop for all marketers looking for sophisticated tools as well and quality information about search engine marketing.

 In February 2018, Rand Fishkin exited the company to start a couple of other initiatives.